-Visits to two iconic utopian housing schemes – Walden 7 in Barcelona and the Barbican in London – prompted the 2017 Dulux Study Tour group to question on the role architecture in forging communities and how this has changed over time.
+Visits to two iconic utopian housing schemes – Walden 7 in Barcelona and the Barbican in London – prompted the 2017 Dulux Study Tour group to question the role architecture plays in forging communities and how this has changed over time.

 At a time when Australia’s population is set to grow by one million people every two to three years, discussing the future of housing in this country has never been more important.
 A number of complex issues are worth exploring, including what makes a residential development work, how we regulate the quality of what is built, and how this affects our living standards and expectations.
 What can we learn from other countries with much higher population and housing densities?

 During the 2017 Dulux Study Tour, the group of five emerging architects keenly compared the current state of housing in Barcelona, London and Prague to what is happening here in Australia.
 They visited a range of multiresidential projects, from historic to contemporary, but it was the utopian visions of the older projects – with a focus on social living – that were most perplexing for the group.
 One of the potential benefits of living closer together is the access it enables to a range of communal facilities and the possibility of fostering a community.
 But can architecture really forge a sense of community, and does it last?

 On the group’s visits to two architecturally significant housing developments – Walden 7 (completed in 1975) and the Barbican Estate (built between 1965 and 1976) – the Dulux Study Tour participants identified a disconnect between the delight of the architectural vision and their desire to live in them.